-As part of our contract for the audit of the District of Columbia's general purpose financial statements for fiscal year (FY) 2012, Bazilio Cobb Associates (BCA) submitted the enclosed final report on the Tobacco Settlement Financing Corporation (TSFC) Financial Statements and Independent Auditor's Report for the years ended September 30, 2012, and 2011 (OIG No. 13-1-12TT).
+As part of our contract for the audit of the District of Columbia's general purpose financial statements for fiscal year (FY) 2013, Bazilio Cobb Associates (BCA) submitted the enclosed final report on the Tobacco Settlement Financing Corporation (TSFC) Financial Statements and Independent Auditor's Report for the years ended September 30, 2013, and 2012 (OIG No. 14-1-16TT).

-BCA opined that the financial statements present fairly, in all material respects, the financial position of TSFC for the years ended September 30, 2012, and 2011, and changes in its financial position for the years then ended in conformity with U.S. generally accepted accounting principles.
+BCA opined that the financial statements present fairly, in all material respects, the financial position of TSFC for the years ended September 30, 2013, and 2012, and the changes in its financial position for the years then ended in conformity with accounting principles generally accepted in the United States of America.